Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Experimental materials

 \paragraph{\textbf{Right-branching} vs.~\textbf{center-embedding}}

-These structures (examples (3) and (4) in Table \ref{tab:experimental_manipulations}) differ sharply in their functional, processing-related complexity, despite being formally similar in terms of hierarchical depth and the type of underlying dependency relations: the two contain a relative clause (RC) modifying one of the NPs in the main clause.
-Yet, while right-branching sentences extend linearly by placing the RC at the end, the RC in center-embedding sentences appears between the subject and the verb, creating a long distance dependency.
+These structures (examples (3) and (4) in Table \ref{tab:experimental_manipulations}) differ sharply in their processing-related, or \textit{functional}, complexity, despite being formally similar in terms of hierarchical depth and the type of underlying dependency relations: the two contain a relative clause (RC) modifying one of the NPs in the main clause.
+Yet, while right-branching sentences extend linearly by placing the RC at the end, the RC in center-embedding sentences appears between the subject and the verb, creating a long-distance dependency.
 Even though this alternation leaves sentence meaning essentially intact (differing only in information-structural choices about which noun phrase is in focus), a vast amount of psycholinguistic literature has shown that center-embedding sentences are harder to process due to increased integration and memory storage cost \citep[e.g.,][]{Gibson1998, LewisVasishth2005}.
 Our dataset creation procedure is detailed in App.~\ref{app:agreement-dataset}.
+A further experiment (App.~\ref{app:src_orc}) instantiates a similar complexity contrast using subject vs.~object relative clauses, with the former representing the less complex condition.

 \paragraph{\textbf{Unambiguous} vs.~\textbf{ambiguous}}